Skip to main content

 How It Works

-• The Hub Agent syncs the Managed Application + hashed Secret to the platform.
+• The Hub Agent syncs the Managed Application + hashed Secret to the platform (for API key authentication) or validates LDAP credentials (for LDAP authentication).

 • During request-time Hub API Management matches the appId in the Managed Application and the ManagedSubscription rules.

-• Both the API key AND the application's subscription must be valid for the request to proceed.
-This zero-trust approach ensures API keys cannot be shared between applications.
+• Both valid credentials (API key, JWT, or LDAP) AND the application's subscription must be valid for the request to proceed.
+This zero-trust approach ensures credentials cannot be shared between applications.

 • If everything lines up, the call proceeds and the APIPlan quotas/rate-limits are enforced.